Akane Tsunemori: Creation

+For Providence, Shiotani specifically wanted Akane Tsunemori to be the film's protagonist while Shinya Kogami would remain as her partner in a sense of a buddy cop.
+The center of the story was the strong relationship between Akane and Kogami.
+While Fukami found the idea of a romance these two as romantic, he aimed to go further.
+Instead, they act more like comrades, fighting the same enemy.
+Fukami was always conscious of the relationship and distance between the two when writing the script.
+Ubukuta found the idea of a romance could be troublesome to the narrative as it would affect more their personalities.
+Ubukata said Tsunemori is artless as she does not possess a peculiar way of thinking about things and doesn’t lose the courage to say things that ought to be a given as though they are a given.
+This change led to similarities with Kogami.
+Shiotani wanted to rebuild Akane's and Kogami's relationship returns even if they belonged to a different organisation.
+The scenes in which the two of them appear together came together naturally.
+He reflected that Kogami is frank about his voice without paying attention about how he is received while Akane is more straightforward.
+Shiotani wanted strong scenes about their relationship shaped by the entire franchise.
+Nevertheless, he considers Akane mindful.
+Saiga's death scene was one of the hardest to animate, most notably the expression Akane performs upon seeing him.
+Saiga's voice actor was worried about the impact the character would live in the protagonist.

 Design

 Wanting the series to be "anti-moe", the production team avoided showing Akane removing her clothes, and instead featured scenes where Kogami would remove his.
 Akane's physical appearance was designed by manga artist Akira Amano.
 Due to her and Kogami being the lead characters, Kyoji Asano felt like he could care about them.
 Director Naoyoshi Shiotani shared similar feelings, stating he wanted Akane's traits to balance with Kogami's as they are the main duo of Psycho-Pass.
-He further stated that one of her original characteristics was her "masculine" traits despite of her gender.
+He further stated that one of her original characteristics was her "masculine" traits despite her gender.
 Since the character's creation, Shiotani had thoughts about what would her role be in the future, most notably regarding her imprisonment in Psycho-Pass 3.

 While Akira Amano conceived her looks, Kyoji Asano handled the anime design.
 Asano emphasized the major contrasts between them when illustrating Kogami and Akane; Kogami wields a weapon freely with one hand, and Akane wields it with both hands indicating that she is less highly trained.

 In adapting Amano's design under Shiotani's direction for the 2015 anime, animator Naoyuki Onda drew multiple outfits that Tsunemori wears such in order to make her fashionable in her civilian life.
 However, Onda expressed difficulties in designing others looks for the character something which made him ask for help for other designers working in the movie.